gorchestrate/pizzaapp/README.md

 {"Output":null,"Status":"Running"}
 ```

-You will receive mail that is asking to approve your order.
-You can either approve it by replying with "Approve" or reject by typing "Reject"
-Or can cancel your order by calling
+You will receive mail that is asking to approve your order (it may go into Spam).
+You can either approve it by replying with "Approve" or reject by typing "Reject" or you can cancel order by calling
 ```
 curl -X POST http://localhost:8080/order/1/cancel curl -X GET http://localhost:8080/order/1 {"Output":{"Order":{"Pizzas":[{"Name":"Pepperoni","Size":1}],"Phone":"+375298468489","ManagerEmail":"artem.gladkikh@idt.net"},"Approved":false,"Message":"order was canceled by user"},"Status":"Finished"}
 ```

 ## FAQ